luapower/luapower-all/nw.md

 Get the frame rect in normal state (in screen coordinates).
 Unlinke client_rect() and frame_rect(), this always returns a rectangle.

-### `win:sizing(when, how, x, y, w, h) -> x, y, w, h`
+### `win:sizing(when, how, rect) -> true|nil`

 Event: window size/position is about to change.
-Return a new rectangle (x, y, w, h) to affect the window's final size and position.
+The `rect` arg is a table with the fields _x, y, w, h_.
+Change these values in the table to affect the window's final size and position (and optionally return true to stop calling the following event handlers).
-If any of the return values is nil or false, it is replaced with the corresponding value received as argument to the function.

 __NOTE:__ This event does not fire in Linux.